haramishra/ai-powered-astro-template/src/content/blog/how-ai-automation-can-10x-your-business-growth.md

 ### 2. What Is AI Automation?

 At its core, **AI automation** refers to the use of artificial intelligence technologies to perform tasks that traditionally required human intelligence and intervention.
 Unlike simple automation, which follows predefined rules, AI automation systems can learn, adapt, and make decisions.
 Examples range from chatbots handling customer queries to sophisticated algorithms optimizing supply chains.
 This AI workflow automation explained simply means your systems get smarter over time.
+To understand how this fits into the broader business landscape, read about [how AI agencies are leveling the playing field for SMBs](/blog/leveling-the-playing-field-how-ai-agencies-help-smbs-challenge-big-tech).

 ![robotic hand touching touchscreen interface](@/assets/images/blog/computer-screen-with-ai-software-dashboard.jpg)